cndreisbach/talk_devday_scala/presentation/scala.markdown

 * Created in 2001 by Martin Odersky
 * Runs on the JVM
-* Everything's an object
-* But it's a functional language
 * Compiled beforehand or just-in-time
-* Static typing with inference
+* It's a functional language
+* But everything's an object
 * Actor-based concurrency

 ---